-The water supply requirements for buildings containing internal fire suppression systems, including sprinkler systems and standpipe systems, are contained in specific standards referenced in the Code.
-Compliance with the referenced standard, including any variations made by this Code, is deemed to satisfy the intent of Sentence 3.2.5.7.(1).
+The water supply requirements for buildings containing internal fire suppression systems, including sprinkler systems and standpipe systems, are contained in specific standards referenced in the By-law.
+Compliance with the referenced standard, including any variations made by this By-law, is deemed to satisfy the intent of Sentence 3.2.5.7.(1).
 However, it will be necessary to verify that an adequate source of water is available at the building site to meet the required quantities and pressures.
 For a building with no internal fire suppression system, the determination of the minimum requirements applicable to the water supply for firefighting is relevant mainly to building sites not serviced by municipal water supply systems.
-For building sites serviced by municipal water supply systems, where the water supply duration is not a concern, water supply flow rates at minimum pressures is the main focus of this provision.
+For building sites serviced by municipal water supply flow rates at minimum pressures is the main focus of this provision.
 However, where municipal water supply capacities are limited, it may be necessary for buildings to have supplemental water supplies on site or readily available.

 The sources of water supply for firefighting purposes may be natural or developed.
 Natural sources may include ponds, lakes, rivers, streams, bays, creeks, and springs.
 Developed sources may include aboveground tanks, elevated gravity tanks, cisterns, swimming pools, wells, reservoirs, aqueducts, artesian wells, tankers, hydrants served by a public or private water system, and canals.

 Consideration should be given to ensuring that water sources will be accessible to fire department equipment under all climatic conditions.